navyabokam/MathChatBot/README.md

 1. Integration
 2. Differentiation
 3. Simplification
+*Interactive User Interface*: Users can interact with the chatbot through a simple command-line interface.

 ---
-*Interactive User Interface*: Users can interact with the chatbot through a simple command-line interface.
-**Technologies Used**
+## Technologies Used

-*Python*: The core programming language used.
+1. Python: The core programming language used.
-*SymPy*: A Python library for symbolic mathematics, used for tasks like integration, differentiation, and simplification.
+2. SymPy: A Python library for symbolic mathematics, used for tasks like integration, differentiation, and simplification.
-*Hugging Face*: Used for integrating advanced machine learning models, allowing the chatbot to improve responses over time.
+3. Hugging Face: Used for integrating advanced machine learning models, allowing the chatbot to improve responses over time.

 ---